Hearing Loss

 Regardless of what caused your hearing loss, it’s important to have it evaluated by an audiologist.
 Hearing loss can also be a result of another underlying health condition and can lead to further complications.

-Hearing and Your Health
+and Your Health

 Hearing loss is not always the result of aging, sometimes it can be caused by another serious underlying health condition.
 Studies have proven that hearing loss can be connected to heart disease, diabetes, and high blood pressure.
 Each of these conditions affects the blood vessels in your body, often causing them to swell.
 Because the blood vessels in your ear are so sensitive, the swelling of them due to one of these conditions can cause hearing loss.